 Today, we have a much more rounded view of George III, as a busy and thoughtful monarch.
 He devoted himself to his wife and thirteen surviving children and took his duties as king seriously, striving for unity in politics, advancement in science and refinement in culture.

 Just as George III had many passions and interests, there are several ways to celebrate his story.
-For this year only, The Sovereign 2020 features a special mint mark alongside the familiar St George and the Dragon design.
+The Sovereign 2020 features a special mint mark alongside the familiar St George and the Dragon design.
 George III’s royal cypher appears below the defeated dragon, making this a very special issue of the coin of the monarch.

-Another of our 2020 issues links to the fascinating monarch.
-The latest release from The Queen’s Beasts Collection focuses on the White Horse of Hanover.
 Just like his predecessors, George III embraced his ancient heraldry and retained the White Horse within his Coat of Arms.
+Our Queen’s Beast’s Collection celebrates George III through the White Horse of Hanover.
 You can see this within the elaborate shield that the White Horse holds on the coins struck in its honour.